 as well as five Fields Medalists, including Akshay Venkatesh.

 Finally, notable NYU alumni from other walks of life include:

 New York University is a private research university in New York City.
 Chartered in 1831 by the New York State Legislature, NYU was founded by a group of New Yorkers led by then-Secretary of the Treasury Albert Gallatin.

 |48K - 75K||$31,355|

 If you graduate from New York University, then you can expect to earn an average of $78,600 per year.
 You also have a 90% chance of being employed after 10 years.

 New York University is located at 70 Washington Sq South, New York NY 10012-1091

 New York University is known for it's academic work in the following disciplines:

-New York University's most influential alumni faculty include professors and professionals in the fields of Law, Social Work, and Business.
+New York University's most influential alumni faculty include professors and professionals in the fields of Social Work, Law, and Nursing.
 Here are some of New York University's most famous alumni: